-Fayez Sarofim & Co. is an SEC-registered investment adviser and a wholly owned subsidiary of The Sarofim Group, Inc. Sarofim, among other services, provides advisory services for equity portfolios under various agreements related to wrap-fee programs, and is introduced to wrap-fee program sponsors primarily through the efforts of BNY Mellon Securities Corporation (BNYSC) under the terms of a solicitation agreement between Sarofim and BNYSC.
-With respect to such wrap-fee programs, BNYSC acts as the account administrator and serves as the liaison between Sarofim and the program sponsors and the program sponsors' clients and receives in consequence a portion of the fee charged by the program sponsor for its account administration services.
+Fayez Sarofim & Co. is an SEC-registered investment adviser and a wholly owned subsidiary of The Sarofim Group, Inc. Sarofim, among other services, provides advisory services for equity portfolios under various agreements related to wrapfee programs, and is introduced to wrap-fee program sponsors primarily through the efforts of BNY Mellon Securities Corporation (BNYSC) under the terms of a solicitation agreement between Sarofim and BNYSC.
+With respect to such wrapfee programs, BNYSC acts as the account administrator and serves as the liaison between Sarofim and the program sponsors and the program sponsors' clients and receives in consequence a portion of the fee charged by the program sponsor for its account administration services.
 BNYSC plays a similar role with respect to the UMA programs for which Sarofim provides investment management or supervisory services.
 For such UMA programs, BNYSC functions on behalf of Sarofim as the primary administrative contact with program sponsors and acts as account administrator and receives in consequence a portion of the fee charged by the program sponsor for providing such services.
 BNYSC is a subsidiary of BNY.
 BNY is the corporate brand of The Bank of New York Mellon Corporation and may also be used as a generic term to reference the Corporation as a whole or its various subsidiaries generally.
 Sarofim is not affiliated with BNYSC or BNY.

-The Fayez Sarofim & Co.
-Global ADR Strategy is a model-only strategy.
-If an investor selected this strategy, they would be retaining Fayez Sarofim as their investment manager.
+All market statistics are sourced from Fayez Sarofim & Co. unless other specified.
 The views expressed in this commentary reflect those of the portfolio managers and associated analysts only through the end of the period covered and do not necessarily represent the views of Fayez Sarofim & Co. or BNY Mellon Securities Corporation.
 The comments provided herein are a general market overview and do not constitute investment advice, are not predictive of any future market performance, are not provided as a sales or advertising communication, and do not represent an offer to sell or a solicitation of an offer to buy any security.
 Similarly, this information is not intended to provide specific advice, recommendations or projected returns of any particular product.
 These views are current as of the date of this communication and are subject to rapid change as economic and market conditions dictate.
 Though these views may be informed by information from publicly available sources that we believe to be accurate, we can make no representation as to the accuracy of such sources or the completeness of such information.
 Please contact us for current information about our views of the economy and the markets.
 Portfolio composition is subject to change, and past performance is no indication of future performance.